Folkestone Groomers Directory

 Frequently Asked Questions

-How much should I expect to spend?
+How much should I expect to spend on a grooming table?

-Budget options (£50-80) work well for small to medium dogs, whilst heavy-duty tables for large breeds cost £100-150.
-Professional hydraulic tables cost £300+ but are unnecessary for home use.
+Quality foldable tables typically cost £50–£150 in the UK.
+Budget options (£50–80) work well for small to medium dogs, whilst heavy-duty tables for large breeds cost £100–150.
+Professional hydraulic tables start around £300 but offer features like smooth one-pedal height adjustment that some home groomers find worth the investment.

-Can I use it for cats too?
+Can I use a dog grooming table for cats?

 What weight limit should I look for?

+Choose a table with weight capacity at least 1.5 times your dog's weight.
 So if your dog weighs 18kg, look for a table rated for at least 27kg.
-This gives you a safety margin and ensures stability.
+This gives you a safety margin and ensures stability when your dog moves around during grooming.

 Do I really need the grooming arm and loop?

-How do I clean and maintain it?
+How do I clean and maintain a grooming table?

 Most tables have waterproof surfaces that wipe clean easily.
-After each use, wipe down with a damp cloth or pet-safe disinfectant.
+After each use, remove loose fur and wipe down with a damp cloth or pet-safe disinfectant.
+Check folding mechanisms periodically for smooth operation and ensure bolts stay tight.
+Clean the grooming arm and loops regularly to prevent buildup.

-Will my dog be afraid at first?
+Will my dog be afraid of the grooming table at first?

 The Bottom Line

+A dog grooming table isn't some fancy professional kit.
 It's the bridge between frustrating floor wrestling matches and calm, controlled grooming sessions.

 It's a simple tool with powerful benefits: